turbo5000c/noaa_integration/README.md

-# NOAA Information and Stats
+# NOAA HACS Integration for Solar Data

 In your configuration.yaml file, add the custom sensor configuration: